-- The highest price home was between $800,000 and 1 million (3 homes sold).
-There are 22 homes currently listed in this price range.
+- The highest price home was between 1 million and 2.5 million (2 homes sold).
+There are 25 homes currently listed in this price range.

 What’s Notable for Sellers:

 - All indications are that the market is healthy and serious buyers are continually entering the market, even though the usual “spring rush” is long past.
 If you’ve been waiting for the right market to sell, this could be it.
 High demand and low inventory = seller’s market.

 - We will expect multiple offers on the homes that are in great condition and priced to sell…which means at market… and this will continue to put upward pressure on home prices.
 Homes that are priced well and in the best condition, and in areas of demand, are sold in weeks or even days.
 This doesn’t mean that seller’s can expect huge increases…they need to remember that the home must still appraise about 90% of the time, as buyers count on financing to purchase.

 - Pricing your home too aggressively will cause it to sit on the market longer, and you’ll need to do a price adjustment eventually, often losing important marketing time and losing more money than if it had been priced correctly at the start.

 - The majority of loans were with Conventional financing.